 In 2010 Mini GT came back with three Dillon Mini Vees.
 One more Mini Vee has already been built for the 2011 season, and two additional ones may be joining the class as well.

-2013: We added a 25hp option to our GT Pro class (and reduced the GTP minimum age to 12), effectively merging Mini GT with GT Pro.
+2013: We added a 25hp option to our GT Pro class, effectively merging Mini GT with GT Pro.
 HOWEVER, Mini GT will remain a stand-alone class as long as there are enough racers to run the two classes separately.
 See the GT Pro rules for more details.

 Mini GT will continue to be an excellent entry into boat racing.
 It is especially suited for the budget-minded, for those who want to keep it really simple, or if you want to get one or more kids into the sport.